Plan Description

 Application Procedures

-1. Employee proof of age (see Proof of Age Instructions)
+1. Birth Certificate or other proof of age (see Proof of Age Examples)

-2. Marriage license and spouse’s proof of age, if married
+2. Spouse’s Birth Certificate or other proof of age, if married

 After Retirement – Stay Up-To-Date

-1. Distributions (remember that Required Minimum Distributions start at Age 72)
+1. Start or update distributions (remember that Required Minimum Distributions start at age 72 for most people)

 Use the health care forms on the Retirees page to: